How much will a Walk in Shower installation cost?

 7 - Pay no VAT

 If you're disabled or have a long term illness, you will not need to pay VAT.
 Adaptions to the home that facilitate and aid for reduced or limited mobility can be charged VAT free.
 To qualify, you must

 - have a physical or mental impairment that affects your ability to carry out everyday activities, for example, blindness

 - have a condition that’s treated as a chronic sickness, like diabetes

 - you’re terminally ill

-You will need to confirm in writing that you meet one these conditions.
+You will need to confirm in writing that you meet one or more of these conditions.

-To give a more accurate estimate of a walk in shower prices an assessment of personal requirements and a survey of your bathroom and home's plumbing/pipe-work, electrical installation and building construction will need to be carried out.
-Some bathroom adaptions require little or no additional plumbing, electrics or building work and for some, the additional work required could even double the cost to put in a walk-in shower.
+To give a more accurate estimate of walk-in shower prices, an assessment of personal requirements and a survey of your bathroom and home's plumbing/pipe-work, electrical installation, and building construction will need to be carried out.
+Some bathroom adaptions require little or no additional plumbing, electrics or building work, and for some, the additional work required could even double the cost to put in a walk-in shower.